 Counseling & Student Development Center

-Kishwaukee College Counselors are professional faculty members here to help you gain the most from your college experience.
-Counseling services are available for educational planning, career exploration, and resolving personal issues.
+Kishwaukee College Counselors are professional faculty members here to help students achieve goals and gain the most from the college experience.
+Counseling services are available for academic planning, career exploration, transfer advising and personal issues.

 Carla Johnson, M.A.